slash9494/mock-service-worker-testing/README.md

 ## Purpose

 > `msw` is useful for **frontend-developer** because most FE-developers would start project development without prepared API server, and they will work with mock-data
-So this repo test simple form fetch features like login,register,authChecking with `msw` and the latest stacks
+So this repo test simple form fetch features like login,register,authChecking with `msw`
 >

 ## Project Setup